 Students, parents and teachers are encouraged to reflect upon and raise any concerns about a student at any time.
 The school has internal academic monitoring procedures used by staff including analysing student work, report trends or comments to ensure there is regular review of all students.
 This is to ensure any Academic Support concerns can be addressed as swiftly as possible.

-Assessment of students who might benefit from Academic Support a.
-There has been an external assessment identifying a learning difficulty.
+Assessment of students who might benefit from Academic Support

 Students will be placed on the Student Profile Report (previously known as the SEND Report) on iSAMS, our internal management system) if: